SingTel admits its wireless is slow, vows changes

-Despite being a major Asian business centre with a tech-savvy image, Singapore is among the countries with the slowest mobile Internet speeds, according to checks by Google (GOOG.O).
+Despite being a major Asian business centre with a tech-savvy image, Singapore is among the countries with the slowest mobile Internet speeds, according to checks by Google .

 Using a mobile device, a typical page takes an average of 12 seconds to load in Singapore, Google data shows.